While it all falls apart

 Down came my hands like flesh-and-blood brake shoes, bringing the entire mealtime merry-go-round to a screeching halt.
 The world, it seemed, had come to a stop.
 No sound.
 No movement.
 No breathing.
 “I WILL,” I said calmly, pausing to look squarely at each food-filled face now riveted solely on me, “be having an unusually large helping of the baked macaroni and cheese.”

-After taking a full minute to fill my plate, I quietly placed it on a nearby table, returned to the lazy Susan, announced that I would be more than pleased to help everyone with the rest of their serving chores, and then spun the table as hard as I could, causing the remaining delicacies to become airborne.
+After taking a full minute to fill my plate, I quietly placed it on a nearby table, returned to the lazy Susan, announced that I would be more than pleased to help everyone with the rest of their serving chores, and then spun the table as fast as I could, causing the remaining delicacies to become airborne.

 “Bon appetit,” I muttered.